 5. Fruits, vegetables, and raw sprouts

 I hear you!
 What can possibly go wrong with taking fruits and veggies, you ask?
+While fruits and vegetables are not foods to avoid during pregnancy, contaminated fruits and vegetables are.

 Fruits, veggies and salads are a great source of various beneficial vitamins and minerals, but do you know they can be contaminated with harmful bacteria?
 And, hence, washing them well before consumption becomes paramount, particularly when you have them raw.